General Kanene

 Clifford Dimba, best known as General Kanene, is a Zambian musician, singer, songwriter and producer.
 He has won several awards, including the Zambia Music Award for Best Male Artist and the African Music Award for Best Traditional Artist.
 He has also been nominated for several other awards, including the MTV Africa Music Awards.

 In 2014, he was found guilty of raping a 14-year-old girl and was sentenced to 18 years in prison.
 He was pardoned by president Edgar Lungu after a year, and was subsequently appointed as an ambassador in the fight against gender-based violence in Zambia.
 He was removed from his post after he was criminally charged for gender-based violence again.

 Background

 Early life

 Dimba was born in Lusaka, Zambia on February 23, 1980.
-From a tender age, he was immersed in music courtesy of his musical family.
+From childhood, he was immersed in music courtesy of his musical family.
 He did his junior studies at Libala Primary School while at the same time completing his secondary education in the same institution.